gojoychain/documentation/docs/home.md

 sidebar_label: Welcome
 ---

-Welcome to the Gojoychain Docs!
+Welcome to the Gojoy Chain Docs!